 Visitors lucky enough to visit Vancouver in the summer will experience the most spectacular colours and fragrant smells of any season.

 Roses of all shapes and colours sit alongside Fuschias, Lillies and a seemingly endless array of Perennials, all at full bloom.

 You wont be disappointed!

 The onset of Autumn in Vancouver ushers in jaw dropping displays of reds, yellows and oranges as the deciduous trees prepare to shed their leaves for Winter.

 However, visitors need not worry.
 There are still plenty of flowers in bloom, with Autumn Crocuses, Hydrangeas and Daisies still providing plenty of colour.

-Generally Winter tends to provide visitors with much more muted tones and fragrances.
+Generally Vancouver in winter tends to provide visitors with much more muted tones and fragrances.

 However, Vancouver’s mild Winters are quite hospitable to many Winter blooming flowers.
 Examples include; Viburnums, Jasmines and Witch Hazel, to name but a few.

 Moreover, the VanDusen Festival of Lights is one of the most popular Christmas events in the city, with over 100,000 visitors per annum